PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Quantifying our world into data.md

 1. Describe the phenomenon in at least 100 words.
 2. Quantify the phenomenon into (at least 10) variables.
 3. Form a data-driven research question based on your variables and the description of the phenomena.
-4. Describe the background for your research question based on your research question, description, variables and other resources found online.
-Refer your sources using APA citation.

 Save the file to GitHub; we'll discuss it during Datalab tomorrow.